ondras12345/vetrnik/firmware/vetrnik-control/lisp/README.md

 # Lisp
 This directory contains the lisp code for vetrnik-control.

-Type `make` to compile `out.lisp`, which is the file to be written in the SPI flash.
+Type `make` to compile `out.lisp`, which is the file to be written to the SPI flash.